 The appliances are what adds the features to your home.
 With each appliance, you add a new function to your household.
 Seeing as how you would need the majority of these functions (like cooking a coffee, washing clothes and dishes) you would have to look for someplace else; it directly saves you money in the long run.
 It also makes your home more versatile, habitable and some of these tasks more convenient.
 Still, every appliance has its number of working hours, which determines its cost-efficiency.
 On the other hand, there are a lot of ways to prolong the useful life of every appliance.
-Here are several budget-friendly tips for doing so.
+Here are several budget-friendly tips for making your appliances last longer.

 1. Turn them off when not using them